data-integration-toolkit/ditk/graph/embedding/projE/README.md

 - Clone the git repository
 - Install the requirements
 	- pip install -r requirements.txt
-- To execute the code
+- To run the code
-	- Run main.py
+	- Execute main.py
 	- Ensure that the input dataset path is set correctly in main.py

 ## Input and Output